sonyxperiadev/pygerrit/README.rst

 Pygerrit provides a simple interface for clients to interact with `Gerrit Code Review`_ via ssh or the REST API.

+This repository is no longer actively maintained.
+Development has moved to `pygerrit2`_.

 Prerequisites
 -------------